nidhaloff/b-rabbit/README.rst

 RabbitMQ without headache.
 ---------------------------

-b-rabbit is a RabbitMq Interface on top of rabbitpy to make implementing RabbitMQ messaging patterns easier.
-It is very useful especially inside large projects, in which many boilerplate code must be written. it uses a parent wrapper class that wrap all connections and classes definitions of different messaging patterns, then using the patterns is pretty straightforward by creating instances from the parent class depending on the pattern you want to use. it uses multithreading to asynchronously orchestrate between multiple subscription and RPCs.
+b-rabbit is a RabbitMq client library that aims to make interfacing with RabbitMQ easier.
+It is very useful especially inside large projects, in which many boilerplate code must be written.

+I started this project when I was working on a large microservices-based project in a large team.
+I decided to open-source the project afterwards.